 Global Initiatives in Management (GIM)

 A cornerstone of the Kellogg School's international curriculum is the Global Initiatives in Management (GIM) program.
 GIM began in 1990 when a group of 27 students organized a course and a two-week trip to what was then the Soviet Union.
 Since then, the program has expanded greatly, covering five continents and hundreds of international destinations.
-Today, 250 students participate annually in the program, which offers courses to Kellogg's full-time and part-time programs.
+Today, 250 students participate annually in the program, which offers courses to Kellogg's Full-Time and Evening & Weekend programs.

 GIM China/Korea 2015 Plenary Meeting with Baidu in Beijing